albertz/commandergenius/readme.txt

 neither SDL_SetVideoMode() call nor SDL_CreateRGBSurface() etc functions shall contain SDL_HWSURFACE flags.
 The BPP in SDL_SetVideoMode() shall be set to 16, and audio format - to AUDIO_S8 or AUDIO_S16.

-The native Android pixel format is RGB_565, even for OpenGL, not BGR_565 as all other OpenGL implementation have.
+The native Android pixel format is RGB_565, even for OpenGL, not BGR_565 as all other OpenGL implementations have.

 Colorkey images are supported using RGBA_5551 pixelformat with 1-bit alpha - SDL does conversion internally, for you they are just RGB_565 surfaces.
 Alpha surfaces have RGBA_4444 format.
+SDL_RLEACCEL is not supported.

 To compile your own app, put your app sources into project/jni/application dir (or create symlink to them), and change symlink "src" to point to your app: